Cache Level Event Notifications

 }

-A previously registered cache level notification can also be unregistered if it is no longer required using the UnRegisterCacheNotification
+The previously registered Cache Level Event Notifications can also be unregistered if they are no longer required using the UnRegisterCacheNotification

 method.
 Using this method, the CacheEventDescriptor